-Whether their sport is baseball, football, basketball or hockey, think about the year ahead and plan on buying tickets to their favorite sporting events.
+Whether their sport is baseball, football, basketball or hockey, think ahead and plan on buying tickets to their favorite sporting events.
 Depending on your budget, a full season pass is top of the line, so consider asking a few friends to chip in for it as a group gift.

 collections, or browse their favorite sports team site for items of particular interest you know they'll love.

-For couch potatoes, a universal remote will be highly appreciated or, again, depending on your budget -- consider a new recliner, a hi-def flatscreen TV, TIVO, or a subscription to their favorite premium sports channel.
+For couch potatoes, a universal remote will be highly appreciated or, again, depending on your budget -- consider a new recliner, a hi-def flatscreen TV, or a subscription to their favorite premium sports channel.